On normal Seshadri stratifications

 For a fixed maximal chain $\mathfrak{C}\in\mathcal{C}$, the image of the valuations $\mathcal{V}_{\mathfrak{C}}$ is not necessarily finitely generated.
 To overcome this problem we introduce a quasi-valuation by minimizing this family of valuations.
-We refer to \cite[Section 3.1]{CFL} for the definition and basic properties of quasi-valuations.
+We refer to \cite[Section~3.1]{CFL} { and \cite[Section~2.6]{CFL4}} for the basic properties of quasi-valuations.